 top of page

 You deserve to be okay.
 Let me say that again.
 You deserve to be okay.
-Yes, your principal needs your lesson plans, your students needs your guidance, and your plate is full.
+Yes, your principal needs your lesson plans, your students need your guidance, and your plate is full.

 I see you.
 Well, I see what you allow me to see.
 Take a moment to consider if you are honest with yourself about how you feel.
 Teachers are amazing at having a “game face.”
 It’s necessary; I get it.
 I suggest that we drop our game face from time to time to get real about how we are feeling.

 Stress can motivate us, but it can also become debilitating.
-There are many factors that teachers cite when asked about their stress: testing, increasing needs of their students, demands from administration, and the elusive work-life balance.
+Many factors that teachers cite when asked about their stress include testing, the increasing needs of their students, demands from the administration, and the elusive work-life balance.

 What else can we do to care for ourselves so we are able to care for others?